rubyworks/facets/README.md

 methods.

-For better organized online documentation, generated to separate core extensions from standard libraries, see the {Learn Facets}[http://rubyworks.github.com/facets/learn.html] page on the website for links to available documentation.
+For better organized online documentation, generated to separate core extensions from standard libraries, see the [Learn Facets](http://rubyworks.github.com/facets/learn.html) page on the website for links to available documentation.

-== Installation
+## Installation

-=== Bundler
+### Bundler

 If you are using Bundler with your project, add the facets gem to the project's Gemfile.
 Unless you want all of facets loaded be sure to add the `:require => false`